By the end of this section, you will be able to:

 Alice Paul, of the National Women’s Party, organized more radical tactics, bringing national attention to the issue of women’s suffrage by organizing protests outside the White House and, later, hunger strikes among arrested protesters.

 African American suffragists, who had been active in the movement for decades, faced discrimination from their White counterparts.
 Some White leaders justified this treatment based on the concern that promoting Black women would erode public support.
+For example, leaders of the NAWSA convention 1911 disallowed an amendment adding race as an element of the organization's platform based on the idea that White men would oppose the entire movement.
 But overt racism played a significant role, as well.
+In response, Black suffragists had formed what would become the National Association of Colored Women Clubs.
+Its most prominent leaders, Josephine St. Pierre Ruffin and Mary Church Terrell, led the organization in its efforts for women's rights, ending lynchings, and raising money for social services such as orphanages and homes for the elderly.
+The NACWC did not always align with the NAWSA even though they were moving toward the same general goals.
+At some points, the organizations came into direct confrontation.
 During the suffrage parade in 1913, Black members were told to march at the rear of the line.
 Ida B. Wells-Barnett, a prominent voice for equality, first asked her local delegation to oppose this segregation; they refused.
 Not to be dismissed, Wells-Barnett waited in the crowd until the Illinois delegation passed by, then stepped onto the parade route and took her place among them.
 By the end of the war, the abusive treatment of suffragist hunger-strikers in prison, women’s important contribution to the war effort, and the arguments of his suffragist daughter Jessie Woodrow Wilson Sayre moved President Wilson to understand women’s right to vote as an ethical mandate for a true democracy.
 He began urging congressmen and senators to adopt the legislation.
 The amendment finally passed in June 1919, and the states ratified it by August 1920.
 Specifically, the Nineteenth Amendment prohibited all efforts to deny the right to vote on the basis of sex.
 It took effect in time for American women to vote in the presidential election of 1920.